Some properties of the A$_{\infty}$-nerve: Introduction

-The plan of the paper is as follows.
-In Section 1 we survey some definitions and important properties of $\mbox{A}_{\infty}$-categories, $\mbox{A}_{\infty}$-Yoneda Lemma, modules over an $\mbox{A}_{\infty}$-category, quasi-equivalences and pretriangulated $\mbox{A}_{\infty}$-categories.
-In Section 2 we recall the construction of the $\mbox{A}_{\infty}$-nerve due to Giovanni Faonte.
-Section 3 is devoted to prove that the $\mbox{A}_{\infty}$-nerves of two quasi equivalent $\mbox{A}_{\infty}$-categories are weak equivalent.
-In Section 4 we show some consequences of the results proved in the previous section.
-In particular we analyze the aforementioned correspondence between pretriangulated $\mbox{A}_{\infty}$-categories and $\infty$-stable categories. \\ \\ \textbf{Acknowledgements.} The author wants to thank his advisor Paolo Stellari for proposing the topic and Gon\c calo Tabuada for the valuable advice.
-The author is also very grateful to Francesco Genovese, Marco Manetti and Zhao Yan for many useful and interesting discussions and to Emily Riehl and Bruno Vallette for the thorough explanations.
+The author wants to thank Paolo Stellari for proposing the topic and Gon\c calo Tabuada for the valuable advice.
+The author is also very grateful to Francesco Genovese, Marco Manetti and Zhao Yan for many useful and interesting discussions and to Emily Riehl and Bruno Vallette for the thorough explanations on their results.
+I am grateful to the anonymous referee for a very careful reading of the manuscript.